Using Git

 git remote add upstream https://github.com/librenms/librenms.git

-• origin: This is your repository, you can push and pull changes here.
+- origin: your own repository.
+You can push and pull changes here.

-• upstream: This is the main LibreNMS repository and you can only pull changes.
+- upstream: the main LibreNMS repository.
+You can only pull changes.

 Workflow guide